ikyle53/JS-dicountCalculator/README.md

 ## About the project

 This is a discount calculator created for a freelance worker who wants to calculate his rates given 8 hour days with a discount if the project spans several months.
 He wants to give a discount for every full month worked and any remaining days that don't equal a full month will be billed at his regular rate.
 This calculator is free to use and needs no permissions for use.
 I created this calculator via the popular coding website [Exercism](https://exercism.org/dashboard) with no help and a lot of googling about math.

+I'm open to any refactoring one might have.
+Feel free to submit any changes~

 ## Getting started